 8. Finish Off with Aftershave

 Finish off by applying some soothing aftershave solution to minimize irritation, razor bumps and keep your skin moisturized throughout the day.
-Avoid using the alcohol-based aftershave as it can cause dryness.
+Avoid using alcohol-based aftershave as they can cause dryness as well as skin irritations.
 Feel free to apply moisturizer to soothe and squash any potential irritation.

-The 5 o’clock shadow is one of those things you’ll have to constantly deal with unless you take more drastic measures to get rid of it.
-Hopefully using all these methods, you’ll find your perfect solution on how do you stop 5 o’clock shadow.
+A 5 o’clock shadow is one of those common things you’ll have to deal with constantly unless you take more drastic measures to get rid of it.
+Hopefully using all these methods, you’ll find your perfect solution on how to prevent your next 5 o’clock shadow.